 Sugar alcohol sweeteners (also known as polyols) usually contain less calories than regular sugar, and have virtually no impact on blood sugar and dental health.

-Sounds great, except for some disclaimers: because they cannot be digested in the human gut, these sweeteners can cause gut issues such as flatulence, bloating and diarrhea.
+Sounds great, except for some disclaimers: since they can't be digested in the human digestive system, these sweeteners can cause gut issues such as flatulence, bloating and diarrhea.

-In addition, because most of these sweeteners are excreted in the urine, they increase the amount and frequency of urination.
+In addition, most of these sweeteners are excreted in the urine, which increases the amount and frequency of urination.
 This increased urination will result in a higher loss of body minerals such as calcium, magnesium and potassium and possibly cause muscle cramping.
 At higher intake amounts, this effect is more pronounced, and in rat studies, has resulted in changes in kidney function and structure.
-Nutrient Requirements of Laboratory Animals,: Fourth Revised Edition, 1995, page 22)
+(See this reference: Nutrient Requirements of Laboratory Animals,: Fourth Revised Edition, 1995, page 22).

-And people with blood sugar issues may experience blood sugar spikes after eating these sweeteners, but this is an individual response.
+Some people with blood sugar issues may experience blood sugar spikes after eating these sweeteners, but this is an individual response.

 Since all of these types of sugar substitutes contain some calories and carbs, be sure to count them into your daily totals if you are on a low carb diet plan.

 Below is an overview of the most common sugar alcohol sweeteners: